BetonQuest/BetonQuest/docs/index.md

         I especially liked the dialogue and NPC system.
 With extensive customization options.

-        I have been using this plugin for 3 years now.
-And I really like him.
+        I have been using this plugin for 3 years now and I really like it.

         This plugin can be called international!